 What to Do When Chocolate Chips Don’t Melt?

-If you notice that no melting will happen, you might lower the temperature of your stove or microwave.
+If you notice that no melting will happen, you should lower the temperature of your stovetop or microwave.
 In addition, you might consider adding a few drops of vegetable oil to make the mixture smooth and aid the melting of the chocolate chips.

 How to Melt Chocolate Chips?